 A scientist and the head of the Abstergo Foundation Rehabilitation Center in Madrid.
 She is the daughter of Alan Rikkin, the Chief Executive Officer of Abstergo Industries and a member of the Templar Order's Inner Sanctum.

-- Canon Immigrant: Makes her first game appearance in Origins.
+- Canon Immigrant: Though she's always been part of the Assassin's Creed canon, she makes her first game appearance in Origins.

 - Daddy's Little Villain: She cooperates with her father for most of the film in their quest for the Eden Apple of Granada, although she resents it by the end.

-- HeelFace Door-Slam: Despite coming to a Heel Realization, the death of her father ensures that Sophia forgets all about her doubts and rededicates herself fully to the Templar cause.
+- HeelFace Door-Slam: Despite coming to a Heel Realization, the death of her father ensures that Sofia forgets all about her doubts and rededicates herself fully to the Templar cause.

-- Friend to All Living Things: The novelization of Assassin's Creed (2016) provides her backstory, where she adopted a filthy and flea-ridden stray dog, and also spent hours sitting in front of a forest while holding acorns in her hand to lure a squirrel to her.
+- Friend to All Living Things: The novelization of the film provides her backstory, where she adopted a filthy and flea-ridden stray dog, and also spent hours sitting in front of a forest while holding acorns in her hand to lure a squirrel to her.

 - Ironic Echo: "I'm here to help you, and you're here to help me."
 First said by her to Cal when he is a prisoner at Abstergo's Madrid facility and then said to her by Cal when he and his fellows infiltrate a Templar temple.